Voice Data: A focus point of privacy supervisory authorities.

-GDPR Article 4.1 defines personal data as “all data related to a person and that allows them to be identified directly or indirectly (…) to one or several specific properties unique to their physical, physiological identity…”.
-A biometric data, voice is protected by this article as it’s often used to identify individuals, is specific to the physiological identity of people and discloses an abundance of personal information about a speaker.
-In addition to the words spoken, voice can be used to identify gender, age, education, language and accent, geographical and socio-cultural origins, health, and more.
+The voice in almost all circumstances, infers an individual’s identity.
+Considered biometric data, voice is protected by Article 4.1 as it can be used to identify individuals, is specific to the physiological identity of people and discloses an abundance of personal information about a speaker.
+In addition to the words spoken, voice can be used to identify gender, age, education, language and accent, geographical and socio-cultural origins and more.

-Modification of voices is hardly new, we are in the midst of a new era where deepfake technologies are advancing quickly through intense machine learning techniques.
+Modification of voices is hardly new, however, we are in the midst of a new era where deepfake technologies are advancing quickly through intense machine algorithms and learning techniques.

 Protecting this biometric personal data is urgent and companies processing voice in any context must ensure the data is secure and that they are respecting relative privacy legislations.

 The information contained in this document is for informational purposes only and does not replace legal advice.
 We strongly recommend that you consult with legal counsel or a Data Protection Officer for your specific situation and legal obligations.